Professor of practice

 Distinguishing herself also as a pedagogue, Ms. Perry served for 12 years for the UCLA piano faculty before joining the faculty of the USC Thornton School of Music in 1996, where she currently teaches.
 She has given over 200 master classes, most notably at the Eastman School of Music and as artist-in-residence for a week at the Beijing Central Conservatory.
-Former students are enjoying successful careers as performers and pedagogues throughout the U.S. and Asia.
+Former students are enjoying successful careers as performers and pedagogues throughout the U.S., Europe and Asia.

 Music is a most compelling force when arising spontaneously from the artist.
 Of course this spontaneity must be tempered more or less by one’s knowledge of harmony, structure, rhythm, etc., and the ways in which these elements affect interpretation.
 In the art of classical music, formal training is vital.
 But then the teacher must understand his or her limits and know when to step back to allow each student to find his or her individual voice.
 A great teacher opens a student’s eyes to possibilities without insisting on an imitation of sorts.